greenthegarden/homelab/README.md

 A [Beelink SEi12 i5-1235U Intel 12 Gen Mini PC][compserv] was selected as the Homelab compute server.

-The system uses an i5-1235U processor, which with 10 cores, provides a good amount of parallel processing in a relatviely efficient, compact, unit.
+The system uses an i5-1235U processor which, with 10 cores, provides a good amount of parallel processing in a relatively efficient, compact, unit.

-Server Specifications
+#### Compute Server Specifications

 | Component | Details                                                                                    |
 | --------- | ------------------------------------------------------------------------------------------ |